SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/page_loading_strategy.de.md

 It is always recommended to stop downloading additional resources (like images, css, js) when the page loading takes lot of time.

-`document.readyState` property of a document describes the loading state of current document.
+The `document.readyState` property of a document describes the loading state of the current document.
 By default, WebDriver will hold off on responding to a `driver.get()` (or) `driver.navigate().to()` call until the document ready state is `complete`